-OECD releases new discussion draft on transfer pricing documentation
+OECD releases new discussion draft on transfer pricing documentation — a template for multinational reporting of global business information and taxes - .PDF file.

 By Paul Flignor, Michael F Patton and Ágata Uceda